Mazda CX-5 review

 Overview

-Sadly, there isn’t a plug-in or electric version in sight.
-But despite that, it’s good to own, comes with a long list of standard equipment and represents a good value alternative to more mainstream rivals.
+Company car drivers will be disappointed to learn there isn’t a plug-in or electric version in the CX-5 range.
+But, despite that, it’s good to own, comes with a long list of standard equipment and represents a good value alternative to more mainstream rivals.
+That latter point is important because it faces up to a packed roster of talented family SUVs.

-It’s powered by a range of tried-and-tested engines, and this clearly shows Mazda’s willingness to go against fashion – so there are no small displacement turbo petrols, no hybrids and not a single plug-in in the lineup.
+The CX-5 is powered by a range of tried-and-tested combustion engines, which clearly show Mazda’s willingness to fly in the face of convention.
+There are no small displacement turbo petrols and not a single plug-in in the lineup.
 You can, however, specify a 2.2-litre diesel, a 2.0-litre petrol, and a 2.5-litre petrol.